 From the data of our study, it could be possible to speculate that adipokines especially produced in visceral fat and insulin resistance are more important for BP and the development of hypertension in midlife whereas total fat is important throughout life and still determinant when arterial stiffness become prominent.

-In previous MR studies, BMI was also causally associated with metabolic traits such as insulin and inflammation markers, such as IL-6 that could be on turn associated with hypertension development over time 39.
+In previous MR studies, BMI was also suggested to be causally associated with metabolic traits such as insulin and inflammation markers, such as IL-6 that could be on turn associated with hypertension development over time 39.

 Recently, it was shown that SNPs related to visceral adipose tissue (VAT) fat, i.e that found around abdominal organs, is strongly associated also with hypertension.
 In the same study, the heritability of VAT was found to be as high as more than 35%6; and the genetically determined VAT was associated with hypertension spanning between 1.81/1.89 in men/woman respectively for the rank-transformed VAT (that is the VAT after rank-transformation to standard normal distributions for females and males separately) to 2.17/3.41 for the bias corrected VAT (VAT corrected for measurement errors in a covariate-adjusted model).
 These results are fairly in line with the result in our study and quite similar to that of genetically determined WHR.
 The similar magnitude of the result for WHR and VAT underlines the pivotal role of visceral fat for high blood pressure.